PetoLau/jekyll-now/_posts/2018-01-26-TSrepr-time-series-representations.md

 So, the maximal run length of ones is 15 and maximal run length of zeros is 30, as expected, the number of zeros is much more than the number of ones because of decreasing character of the used time series.

 And we have described and used every time series representation method implemented in the **TSrepr** package.
-In the next vignette (tutorial), I will show you one typical use case for using time series representation – clustering of time series.
+In the next post (tutorial), I will show you one typical use case for using time series representation – clustering of time series.

 ## Bibliography